 You don’t want to have them too early, as they may clear the stomach before food arrives.
 You also don’t want to have them too late after eating, as they have less time to do their work.

 It’s recommended to use these supplements occasionally, for big and difficult to digest meals, especially ones with lots of protein, rather than for every meal.

 The better your diet, the easier it is to digest your meals properly.
 Good nutrition also creates the right conditions for proper stomach acid and natural enzyme production.

 On the other hand, a processed diet of low-quality processed foods is not only difficult to digest, each meal like this further depletes your pancreatic enzymes and leads to lower stomach acid and more digestion problems.

 Broad-spectrum enzymes can help improve food breakdown in the short term.
 In the longer-term, feeding your body natural foods that are high in nutrition is the best way to ensure good digestion.

 Treating Poor Digestion and Gastrointestinal Problems with Enzymes

 Low enzyme production can be a weak link in the digestion process for many.
-Common symptoms, such as abdominal pain, belly bloat and offensive gas, may lead to much more serious complications if not addresses.
+Common symptoms, such as abdominal pain, belly bloat and offensive gas, can lead to much more serious complications if not addressed.

-Simpler meals will help, but if you do want to have the occasional unhealthy meal then try using a broad-spectrum digestive enzyme, like these ones I have in my kitchen, just before you eat.
+Simpler meals will help, but if you do want to have the occasional unhealthy meal then try taking a broad-spectrum digestive enzyme at the same time.
+Your tummy will thank you for it later.

-It’s also well worth looking at simple changes you can make to your diet for less gas problems here with 7 smart food swaps for non gassy foods and better digestive health.
+It’s also well worth looking at simple changes you can make to your diet for less gas problems here with 7 smart food swaps for non gassy foods and better intestinal health.